0xScans/audits/CODEX (CODEX) Smart Contract Audit.md

 ### 2. Centralization of Control
 - **Result**: Medium
-- **Details**: The single owner has control over fee settings and trading permissions.
+- **Details**: Initially, the owner had control over fee settings and trading permissions.
+However, with the contract ownership renounced, these settings are now fixed and immutable.

 ### 3. Compiler Issues
 - **Result**: Pass